---

 ### How alerts work

 To help protect your site effectively, you can configure alerts to be notified of potential security threats and firewall actions.
-To do so, you can either create a webhook and subscribe to the listener URL or subscribe to the event through the Vercel Slack app.
+To do so, you can either create a webhook and subscribe to the listener URL or subscribe to the event through the Vercel app.

 ### DDoS attack alerts